webhintio/hint/packages/hint-compat-api/docs/compat-api-css-next.md

 ### Examples that **pass** the hint
 The [charset](https://developer.mozilla.org/en-US/docs/Web/CSS/@charset)
 at-rule was added from Chrome version 2.
-It should pass the hint for versions of Chrome more than 2.
+It should pass the hint for versions of Chrome from 2 onwards.

 ```css
 @charset "UTF-8";